-Gwyneth Paltrow, Khloe Kardashian, Lo Bosworth Share Vaginal Grooming Habits
+Gwyneth Paltrow, Khloe Kardashian, Lo Bosworth Share Grooming Habits

 “When you’re at the forefront of something that’s new, people can get really reactive: ‘This is crazy!
 Why are you doing this?'” the actress said.
 “Then, five years later, everyone’s fine with it.”

 According to Page Six, Paltrow has been a longtime fan of vaginal steaming.
 She talked about the cleansing practice in January 2015, but doctors and gynecologists were less than convinced that it was safe, let alone effective.
-Since Gwyneth is still convinced that vaginal steaming works, she spoke to The Cut about the benefits of steaming, citing its “real healing properties.”
+Since Gwyneth is still convinced that vaginal steaming works, she spoke to the Cut about the benefits of steaming, citing its “real healing properties.”
 She admitted that even she questioned it at first, but became obsessed with the method.

 “The first time I tried v-steaming, I was like: ‘This is insane.’
 My friend Ben brought me, and I was like: ‘You are out of your f***ing mind?
 What is this?’
 But then, by the end of it, I was like: ‘This is so great.'”